PSCLab-ASU/OpenICS/L1-magic/README.md

 # L1-Magic Toolbox
-The L1-Magic toolbox implementation within the framework utilizes both the L1 and TV (Total Variation) methods from the original code.
+The L1-Magic toolbox implementation within the framework utilizes both the L1 and TV (Total Variation) methods from the [original code](https://statweb.stanford.edu/~candes/software/l1magic/).
 Note that the L1 methods are generally ill-suited for image reconstruction, so the TV methods will likely perform better.
 Also, the sensing method *sensing_linemasked_uhp_fourier* generates a radial line mask, so *m* in this context should not be the measurement size of the vector, but the number of radial lines to draw.
 The actual size of the measurements is somewhat unpredictable.
+Unused files such as the examples, the notes folder, and the data folder have been removed from the source code.

 # L1 Methods
 The L1 methods have four different implementations which it can run, which are specified under the 'constraints' parameter.
 These include: